nguyensjsu/fa22-202-spartans/README.md

 * We have implemented 3 buttons for this game.
     1. New Game button
     2. Undo Button
+    3. Redo Button
-    3. Redo Button<br>This Command Pattern comes into picture to run the appropriate logic when the player clicks on any of the obove buttons to perform the respective actions.
+<br><br>This Command Pattern comes into picture to run the appropriate logic when the player clicks on any of the obove buttons to perform the respective actions.

 * Making of ad video was interesting as I had included some good animations and transitions.